-Below is the Steam review I wrote for Failbetter’s Sunless Sea.
-The takeaway is this: The game is fun and awesome.
+This is the Sunless Sea review I wrote for Steam.
+The TL;DR is this: The game is fun and awesome.
 I’m not sure I can say it is worth the current price of $20, but I got it for practically nothing on Humble Bundle and felt it was a really unique game experience.
-As a ghetto gamer, I *don’t* pay that much for a game.
+As a ghetto gamer, I don’t pay that much for a game.
 Twenty bucks?
 Might as well be 20,000 bucks.
 But for about $7.50, I got Sunless Sea and a clutch of other games.
-But it was definitely worth the price just for Sunless Sea.
-I recommend this game!
+But it was definitely worth the price.
+Okay, on with the Sunless Sea review.

 I have truly enjoyed this game.
 I’m not entirely sure I “get it,” but I have had tons of fun dying at sea and seeing how far I can push my luck.